Every human being has the deep urge to express honestly but we are not often encouraged to be our most unique selves.

-In authentic art we do not pre-plan anything, and we learn to embrace whatever is expressed without judgement.
-As soon as we try to create something "good" we can easily become tense and self-critical.
+In authentic art you do not pre-plan anything.
+You learn to embrace whatever is expressed without judgement.
+As soon as you try to create something "good" you can easily become tense and self-critical.
 Authentic creativity is about loving yourself just as you are, and allowing yourself to express yourself this moment without shame or judgment.

 I invite you to explore and learn more about creating without pre-planning.
 As an expressive artist I like to explore intuitive drawing, painting and collage, and I love sharing my creative process with you on my Expressive Art Inspirations Blog and on my website Expressive Art Workshops.

 Painting for Product or Process

 When I pointed out several of her almost primitive, tribal paintings on her studio wall she laughed.
 "Oh those are easy!"
 She exclaimed.
 "I do those just for myself for relaxation.
 I have been drawing like that since I was a child."
 She told me that her intuitive paintings just poured out of her effortlessly but that she thought they were strange and not very marketable.

 To me, her intuitive paintings were beautiful in their rawness.
 They were alive, full of risk and adventure.
 These paintings were an outpouring of her natural, intuitive style.
 She painted this body of work for the passion of the creative process.

 It is my aim, through these spontaneous art challenges, that you fall in love with your own creative process - and your true self along the way.
 If you have not tried creating spontaneously since you were a child you will be amazed at how much creativity you have inside of you.
 There are worlds upon inner worlds for you to discover.
 Spontaneous creativity is truly an endless adventure.